 Statement of Additional Information: The Fund's SAI provides additional details about the investments of the Fund and certain other additional information.
-A current SAI dated April 2, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated November 28, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders.
+Annual/Semi-Annual Reports: Additional information about the Fund's investments is available in the Fund's annual and semi-annual certified shareholder reports and in Form N-CSR.
 In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance after the first fiscal year the Fund is in operation.

-When available, you can obtain free copies of these documents, request other information or make general inquiries about the Fund by contacting the Fund at Carbon Collective Short Duration Green Bond ETF, c/o U.S. Bank Global Fund Services, P.O.
+You can obtain free copies of these documents, request other information or make general inquiries about the Fund by contacting the Fund at Carbon Collective Short Duration Green Bond ETF, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or calling (833) 794-0140.